General-Purpose Mixers

 NutriMill Artiste

 I got the Nutrimill Artiste bottom-drive stand mixer on sale in Fall 2023 for $200.
+It is regularly sold for $299.
 The lid has a sticker stating a maximum dough capacity of 6 lbs or 2.7 kg (2,700 g), more than enough for two large or three to four smaller loaves.

-However, the user manual states a maximum load for bread dough of 8 lbs, which is 3.6 kg or 3,600 g.
-This is not enough capacity for more than four ordinary loaves.
-However, as a large load of wet, high-hydration dough, it is tolerable to the mixer.
-I typically work with a 3.4 kg high-hydration dough, which nearly maxes out the 6.5-quart capacity of the mixing bowl as the dough can rise up the center column.
-The recommended max load of 8 lbs or 3.6 kg of wet dough is better not ignored.
+However, the user manual states a maximum load for bread dough of 8 lbs, which is 3.6 kg.
+I typically work with a 3.4 kg high-hydration dough, which nearly maxes out the 6.5-quart capacity of the mixing bowl as the dough can rise on the center column.
+The recommended max load of 8 lbs or 3.6 kg of wet dough is better be respected.

 The more the dough is developed in a mixer via longer and faster mixing, the fewer coil folds may be needed.
 Conversely, the shorter the mixing time, the more coil folds may be added to compensate for the development of the dough.
 Dough, however, continues to develop during bulk fermentation, that is, past any mixing and coil folds.

 I was unsure how the Artiste, with its center column, would handle a stiffer, low-hydration dough typical for soft German pretzels.
-I tried making pretzels in December 2023, and the mixer kneaded the 1.4 kg or 1,400 g dough for 12 pretzels into a cohesive ball very nicely.
-However, mixing a larger batch of stiff pretzel dough might be too taxing for the Artiste.
+I tried making pretzels in December 2023, and the mixer kneaded the 1.4 kg or 1,400 g dough for 12 pretzels very nicely into a cohesive ball.
+However, mixing a much larger batch of stiff pretzel dough might be too taxing for the Artiste.

 NutriMill sells a high-capacity, bottom-drive stainless steel bowl (a design without a center column) that can replace the Artiste’s 6.5-quart plastic bowl.
 However, NutriMill advised me that despite the larger capacity of the bottom-drive stainless steel bowl, the machinery in the Artiste itself should not be taxed with more than 6 lbs or 2.7 kg of dough.

-NutriMill also seels the Bosch Universal, a stand mixer with a more powerful motor and gears than the Artiste.
-With plenty of attachments, the Bosch is perhaps an ideal mixer for people who bake a variety of breads and pastries.
+NutriMill also sells the Bosch Universal Plus, a stand mixer with a more powerful motor and gears than the Artiste.
+With plenty of attachments, the Bosch is perhaps an ideal mixer for people who bake larger batches.
+For a little more money, the Bosch Universal Plus is then a step up from the Artiste.

 Ankarsrum Assistant